Experienced Business Consultants You Can Trust!

 FAQ: Setting Up a Subsidiary in the Ivory Coast

-Can a Singaporean firm own 100% of an Ivorian subsidiary?
+Can a foreign firm own 100% of an Ivorian subsidiary?

 Yes.
 Under OHADA law and the 2018 Investment Code, foreign investors can own 100% of the shares in most sectors, including manufacturing, services, and technology.